silentorb/metahub_js/README.md

 While MetaHub does not solve such issues in the file system, it does solve them in general programming.
 It provides a mechanism by which objects can easily define bidirectional references (known as "connections") to each other.
 When something happens to one of these special objects, it can notify any or all of the objects it is connected to.

 This bidirectional approach is very powerful, but it is also not as resource efficient as the traditional one-way method.
 Because of that, and the fact that most software is not written bidirectional, MetaHub is designed to easily integrate with more traditional programming so that you can smoothly mix the two.
-It is not practical to define everything as a Meta_Connection.
+It is not practical to define everything as a MetaHub connection, and MetaHub itself uses both forms of reference.

 In MetaHub, a connection is the bidirectional reference between two objects, while a relationship is the data and rules that define how a particular connection behaves.
 Type labels are the core of defining relationships.
 When two meta_objects are connected, labels are used to categorize how the two meta_objects relate to each other.
 For example: